kubeflow/training-operator/developer_guide.md

 # Developer Guide

-There are two versions of operator: one for v1alpha1 and one for v1alpha2.
+The are two versions of the TF operator: one for v1alpha2 (to be deprecated) and one for v1beta1.

 ## Building the operator